evlibra/evlibra/README.md

 - 👋 Hi, I’m Ievgenii Vasiuk
 - 👀 I’m interested in process improvement and quality assurance
-- 🌱 I’m currently learning to manage knowledge using model-based and open-source approaches
+- 🌱 I’m currently learning to manage knowledge using model-based, graphs and open-source approaches
 - 💞️ I’m looking to collaborate on open learnig innovation
 - 📫 How to reach me evgenii.vasiuk@gmail.com